JohanCifuentes03/JohanCifuentes03/README.md

 - 💬 I spend a lot of time learning new technologies and principles
 - ⚽ I love futsal

+## Experience

+- **QA Engineer Intern** at XYZ Company (Month Year - Present)
+  - Worked on automated testing processes for web applications.
+  - Collaborated with cross-functional teams to identify and resolve bugs.
+  - Developed test scripts using Selenium and Java.

+- **SQL Backend Developer** at Pidgin Contact Solutions
+  - Implement data pipelines using T-SQL and SSIS.
+  - Implemented database schemas and optimized SQL queries for performance.
+  - Create and mainteined data warehousing projects.

 ## Some tools I use

 <p align="left">